minvws/nl-kat-coordination/docs/source/manual/usermanual.rst

 Bits
 ====

 Bits are businessrules that assess objects.
 These can be disabled or enabled using environment variables.
+The parameters of a Bit can be configured using config objects, which are explained in detail in `the business rule section <https://docs.openkat.nl/introduction/makeyourown.html#bits-businessrules>`_ of the introducion.

 Almost all bits are enabled by default and be disabled by adding the bit to `BITS_DISABLED`.
 The disabled bits can be enabled using `BITS_ENABLED`.
 For example:

 .. code-block:: sh